Romca585/my-portfolio/public/Readme.md

 	if answer is no, program will shut down.

-	UPDATE FOR PORTFOLIO - removed the input text requirement - code also runs endlessly
+	UPDATE FOR PORTFOLIO - removed the input text requirement - all arguments are hardcoded - changed program slightly to work better as a background